 Backpacking India can be overwhelming, especially in Delhi!
 It might be a good idea to book tours especially if you have a limited amount of time.
 You can also get more of an insight into the history with a guide.
 I like to book online with Get Your Guide and Viator.

 Historical Places in Delhi – Further Reading

 If you enjoyed this article on the Historical places in Delhi, you might also be interested in reading about historical places in Mumbai.
-You are likely to combine a visit to Delhi with a trip to Agra, so remember that there are some amazing places to visit in Agra other than the Taj Mahal!
+You are likely to Delhi to Agra, so remember that there are some amazing places to visit in Agra other than the Taj Mahal!